-The consolidated financial statements were authorized for issue by the Board of Directors on March 16, 2021.
+The consolidated financial statements were authorized for issue by the Board of Directors on March 9, 2023.

-For all periods presented, these consolidated financial statements include the accounts of the Company and its subsidiaries, which are wholly owned.
+For all periods presented, these consolidated financial statements include the accounts of the Company and its subsidiaries.
 All intercompany balances and transactions have been eliminated upon consolidation.
-A wholly owned subsidiary is an entity in which the Company has 100% control, directly or indirectly.
+A subsidiary is an entity in which the Company has control, directly or indirectly.
 The Company controls an entity when the Company is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
-The principal subsidiaries of the Company and their geographic locations at December 31, 2020 were as follows:
+The principal subsidiaries of the Company and their geographic locations at December 31, 2022, were as follows:

-Subsidiary Location Ownership Principal project Entre Mares de Guatemala, S.A. ("Entre Mares") Guatemala 100% Cerro Blanco Geotermia Oriental de Guatemala, S.A. ("Geotermia") Guatemala 100% Mita Geothermal b) Basis of measurement
+Subsidiary Location Ownership Principal project Elevar Resources, S.A. ("Elevar") (formerly Entre Mares de Guatemala, S.A.)
+Guatemala 100% Cerro Blanco Geotermia Oriental de Guatemala, S.A. ("Geotermia") Guatemala 100% Mita Geothermal Project b) Basis of measurement